d9sde/good_times/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+The project uses a simple website that automatically checks the size and aspect ratio of the current screen and then calculates a way to show a *good time* that fits the screen as pleasant as possible.

 ### Prerequisites

 You can use any display or screen that can show a webpage - no matter it it's a old PC monitor fed by a raspberry pi or an unused tabled, iPad oder smartphone.
+You can also use this clock on your daily-used computer and let it live in a seperate browser tab.

 * English version
   ```sh